 Greg has had a passion for the weather from a very young age.
 He joined the Met Office in 2008, working in Aviation, Commercial, Open Road, Military and Media Forecasting.
 He has also worked as a training coordinator for the Operations Centre in Exeter HQ.
 Greg is currently the social media champion for the media services team.
 Outside of work he enjoys going to the gym and running, where he’s just completed his first marathon at Walt Disney World in Florida, dressed as an Alien from Toy Story.

 Luke has had a passion for the weather since a young age, by recording weather observations from his own weather station located in his garden.
 He then went on to study Physical Geography at Aberystwyth University, graduating in 2012 before joining the Met Office in 2013 to train as a Meteorologist.
 Luke started his career by providing meteorological advice for military trials, mainly at QinetiQ MOD Range in Aberporth, west Wales but also occasionally in the Outer Hebrides.
 He worked closely with Army, RAF and Royal Navy personnel.
 He then went on to work alongside partners at Highways England before joining the Media Team in May 2016 and now regularly pops up on the Met Office app.
-Outside of work he enjoys keeping fit by walking, running and going to the gym and then undoing all the good work by cooking (and eating)!!
+Outside of work he enjoys keeping fit by walking, running, bootcamp and going to the gym and then undoing all the good work by cooking (and eating)!!